suryanshsharma97/website-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MIT in Data Analytics
+    - course: Master in Information Technology (Major Data Analytics)
       institution: University of Technology, Sydney
       year: 2019
     - course: B.Tech in Computer Science